RoboCulture cleverly attaches new pipette tips using a spiral motion and force feedback.

 Even under disturbances, RoboCulture can accurately detect the position of the wells and reposition the pipette tip accordingly.

-RoboCulture also uses its camera to monitor the growth of the yeast culture and make experiment decisions based on the optical density of the wells.
+RoboCulture uses its camera to monitor the growth of the yeast culture and make experiment decisions based on the optical density of the wells.
 The robot pans across the well plate to capture images of the wells at regular intervals.

 By imaging the wells at multiple intervals, RoboCulture constructs a growth curve for each well, informing its decision to split the wells.